chace-carey/GroCalc/METRIC.md

 - Number of items clicked on screens

-Metric 1: Use Google analytics on firebase to see user engament time and track how long each use in on each screen Metric 2: Use Google analytics on firebase Use Events To track if user is excessivly clicking on screens
+- Metric 1: Use Google analytics on firebase to see user engagement time and track how long users on are each screen
+- Metric 2: Use Google analytics on firebase  To track events to see if user is clicking